siriknikita/poly-micro-backend/docs/logging.md

 1. **Missing required fields**: Ensure all required fields are present
 2. **Invalid severity value**: Use only debug, info, warn, or error
 3. **Timestamp format issues**: Use ISO format or let the system generate it
+4. **AI analysis not working**: Verify your Gemini API key is correctly set in the .env file

 ### Debugging Tips